Upwork Reviews & Alternatives for Hiring Developers

-If you’re looking for an Upwork alternative with vetted developers and personalised hiring solutions, you can consider platforms like:
+If you're looking for a freelance platform with vetted developers and personalised hiring solutions, you can consider platforms like:

-If you want an Upwork alternative that is a ‘pure’ freelance marketplace, that offers a wide selection of freelance talent at low rates and no prior screening, you can take a look at:
+If you want a 'pure' freelance marketplace similar to Upwork that offers a wide selection of freelance talent at low rates and no prior screening, you can take a look at:

 Working as a freelancer on Upwork